carlhenrikrolf/microtonOS/learn/west_sahelian.md

 # West-Sahelian Classical Music

 > [!warning]
-> My knowledge of West-Sahelian music is limited and mistakes are very likely.
+> My knowledge of West-Sahelian music is limited, so mistakes are very likely.
+If you know something I don't, please raise an issue on Github.

 The western Sahel region was part of the Malian empire (the Mandinka empire) in the middle ages.
 In that empire a caste of musicians known as jalis grew and they developed the classical music of the region.